itsToggle/plex_debrid/README.md

 *For this download automation to work, you need to mount at least one debrid service as a virtual drive.
 I highly recommend using RealDebrid, as this service will recieve updates and new features from plex_debrid first.*

-5Adroid version has only been tested with realdebrid.
+android version has only been tested with realdebrid.

 <details>
   <summary><b><u>Mounting RealDebrid</u></b></summary>